joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

     - in Hugo, files that start with "_" are special files that are generally used as a index page for a given set of pages (or like a sort of landing page).
 This theme uses it to display our main content page but every content folder will have it's one `_index.md` file.

-    - while we're here, let's also make ourselves a posts folder by typing
+    - while we're here, let's also make ourselves a posts folder by typing and adding an _index.md file with front mattter parameter of title=posts

     ```bash
     mkdir posts
+    cd posts
+    touch _index.md
     ```

     - Once you created the `_index.md` file using `touch` populate the file with the following [content](https://raw.githubusercontent.com/hugcis/hugo-astatine-theme/master/exampleSite/content/_index.md):